The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 \begin{lemma} A recurrent geodesic lamination $\xi$ has non-empty transverse intersection with $|\lambda|$ if and only if it has non-empty transverse intersection with $\widehat{|\lambda|}$. \end{lemma}

 \begin{proof} One direction is obvious, and we need only show that if $\xi$ has nonempty transverse intersection with $\widehat{|\lambda|}$, then it also has nonempty transverse intersection with $|\lambda|$.
 Assume the contrary.
-Then, first recall that $\widehat{|\lambda|}$ differs from $|\lambda|$ by a collection of simple closed geodesics which themselves serve as the boundary of some minimal supporting surface $\Sigma$.
-The fact that $\xi$ has nonempty intersection with $\widehat{|\lambda|}$ and not $|\lambda|$, combined with the fact that $\xi$ is supported by some recurrent train-track means that there must be some geodesic arc $\alpha$ in $\xi\cap\Sigma$ that starts and ends on the boundary of $\Sigma$.
-Moreover, such a geodesic arc $\alpha$ cannot be homotopic to a boundary arc of $\Sigma$ as that would form a geodesically bordered hyperbolic bigon.
-This in turn contradicts the fact that $\Sigma$ is a minimal supporting surface of $\xi$, as a component of $\Sigma\setminus \alpha$ retracts onto a surface which supports $\xi$, but $\Sigma$ cannot be homotoped into $\Sigma\setminus\alpha$. \end{proof}
+Then, first recall that $\widehat{|\lambda|}$ differs from $|\lambda|$ by a collection of simple closed geodesics which are homotopic to the boundaries of the minimal supporting surfaces of the components of $\lambda$.
+The fact that $\xi$ has nonempty transverse intersection with $\widehat{|\lambda|}$ and not $|\lambda|$, combined with the fact that $\xi$ is recurrent, means that there must be the minimal component $\Sigma$ of a component $\lambda_0$ of $\lambda$ and some geodesic arc $\alpha$ in $\xi\cap\Sigma$ which starts and ends on the boundary of $\Sigma$.
+Moreover, such a geodesic arc $\alpha$ cannot be homotopic to a boundary arc of $\Sigma$ as that would form a hyperbolic geodesic bigon.
+This in turn contradicts the fact that $\Sigma$ is the minimal supporting surface of $\lambda_0$, as a component of $\Sigma\setminus \alpha$ retracts onto a surface which supports $\lambda_0$, but $\Sigma$ cannot be homotoped into $\Sigma\setminus\alpha$. \end{proof}

 \begin{lemma}[non-transversality] Suppose that $\iota_x([\lambda])$ is contained in the face for $\iota_x([\mu])$.
 Then $|\mu|$ and $\widehat{|\lambda|}$ cannot have non-empty transverse intersection. \end{lemma}